tvdstaaij/wisa2mqtt/README.md

 * `SOUNDSEND_ADDRESS`: BLE device address of your SoundSend in `AA:BB:CC:DD:EE:FF` notation.
 Find this using a BLE scanning app.

+And optionally:

+* `BLUETOOTH_ADAPTER`: Name of specific Bluetooth adapter to use, for example `hci0`.

 Then, simply run `node .` in this directory.

 ### Advanced: multiple brokers